It's in the doggy bag

 When it comes to what Brits like to re-use, chicken is top of the league with two thirds (66%) of shoppers saying they are most likely to use up their leftover roast chicken, ahead of vegetables (57%), roast beef (47%) and potatoes (46%).

-To encourage shoppers to take another look at how they use their leftovers, a series of ‘love your leftovers’ recipes and videos with Jim Viggars, Asda’s head of meat quality, has been created alongside the launch of the new Simply Roast in the Bag range of Butcher’s Selection whole chickens.
+To encourage shoppers to take another look at how they use their leftovers we’ve launched the new Simply Roast in the Bag range of Butcher’s Selection whole chickens.
 The clever bag locks in flavour to create the perfect roast chicken: all shoppers need to do is simply pierce the bag once and place it in the oven – no mess, no fuss, just a mouthwatering roast chicken, ready to serve whatever the occasion.

 The seven new flavours, including Piri Piri, Extra Tasty and Garlic & Herb, come complete with a recipe idea on each pack for any leftover chicken including a QR code which links to ‘love your leftovers’ recipes, meaning shoppers can easily scan the pack and get the recipe video straight to their phone.
 From fajitas to risotto and curry there is something to suit all tastes, with minimum cost and maximum flavour.
 Sales of the new range have been extremely encouraging, up 35% compared to other chicken lines.